Chart Color Schemes

 Forster-Tuncurry Surrounds has a typical household mix, with a higher-than-average median household size

-Family households constitute 71.2% of all households, including 21.4% couples with children, 38.6% couples without children, and 10.4% single parent families.
-Non-family households account for the remaining 28.8%, with lone person households at 25.9% and group households comprising 3.0%.
-The median household size is 2.3 people, which is larger than the Rest of NSW average of 2.1.
+Family households account for 71.2% of all households, consisting of 21.4% couples with children, 38.6% couples without children, and 10.4% single parent families.
+Non-family households make up the remaining 28.8%, with lone person households at 25.9% and group households comprising 3.0% of the total.
+The median household size is 2.3 people, larger than the Rest of NSW average of 2.1.

 Frequently Asked Questions - Households